 Would you ever expect to graduate from high school only to return a few years later as a teacher?
-Mater Dei alumni and current Yearbook Moderator Alexis Villa certainly did not, but that’s exactly the situation he found himself in when he graduated from Chapman University with a film degree and a fuzzy vision of his future.
+Mater Dei alumnus and Yearbook Moderator Alexis Villa certainly did not, but that’s exactly the situation he found himself in when he graduated from Chapman University with a film degree and a fuzzy vision of his future.

 Villa graduated Mater Dei in 2006, and is currently in his second year teaching at the high school.